These addicting peanut butter cup truffles taste exactly like a peanut butter cup and no one will ever guess that they’re made healthy!

 - Place peanut butter, cream cheese, and maple syrup in a medium bowl.
 Using a handheld electric mixer, beat on medium speed until creamy.
-Mix in vanilla and coconut oil until a very soft dough forms.
-Place dough in freezer to chill 5-10 minutes until it just starts to solidify.
+Mix in vanilla and coconut flour until a soft dough forms.

-- Once dough is thickened, roll dough into 1-in balls and place on a parchment paper-lined sheet.
-Chill truffles in freezer 5-10 minutes or until truffles are firm.
+- Roll dough into 1-in balls and place on a parchment paper-lined sheet.
+Chill truffles in freezer 15 minutes or until truffles are firm.

 - Remove truffles from freezer and drizzle with melted chocolate.
 Return to freezer for an additional 5 minutes or until chocolate hardens.
 Store truffles in refrigerator until ready to serve.

 You + these truffles = A happily ever after weekend. 😀